lxc/incus/doc/howto/incus_alias.md

 (incus-alias)=
 # How to manage command aliases

-The Incus command-line client supports adding aliases for commands that you use frequently.
+The Incus command-line client `incus` has support for adding aliases for commands that you use frequently.
 You can use aliases as shortcuts for longer commands, or to automatically add flags to existing commands.

 Managing aliases is done through the [`incus alias`](incus_alias.md) command.